How can I share my MEG data?

 How should I organize the data?

 There is not per se a perfect format for sharing the dataset, so you have to be pragmatic and where needed consider the peculiarities of your dataset.
-We recommend that you follow the Brain Imaging Data Structure (BIDS), for which an MRI oriented introduction has been published here and the MEG version has been published here.
+However, we strongly recommend that you follow the Brain Imaging Data Structure (BIDS), for which an MRI oriented introduction has been published here, the MEG version has been published here.

 BIDS is an active project; the specification is still expanding through so-called BIDS extension proposals (BEPs).
 Also tools to create and work with BIDS datasets are under active development.
 FieldTrip includes the data2bids function to help you organize your data in BIDS.
 Under the examples section you can find multiple example scripts:

 - Converting an example audio dataset for sharing in BIDS